khaidarovs/slackbot/README.md

 - Modified TestHandlingWorkspace structure by testing a mock version of handle_workspace_channels and check_id.
 - Removed compute_time_format tests
 - Wrote testing for the archiving a channel at a requested date feature.

+## Things to do
+- Fix potential bugs related to parsing different types of payloads
+- Finish integrating the code
+- Fix minor database bugs